Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added the option to enable ammo tracking with ChatSetAttr to the sheet default settings.
 * Added a place to track skill points that can only be spent on psionics.
 * Changed armor to be a repeating section.
+* The gear section now has a header.
+* Exert can now be used as a weapon's attack skill.

 ### 2.1.0